The negative effects of having low self-esteem are numerous.

 This loneliness is just an effect of low self-esteem.
 Low self-esteem makes you feel defective internally as though you are the only one who is unworthy.
 But in reality, many others feel the same way about themselves too.
 And just like you, they aren’t sharing their vulnerability with others, so no one knows.

-Trust is a big thing in relationships, especially intimate relationship.
+Trust is a big thing in relationships, especially intimate relationships.
 Imagine this.
 Your partner loves you for who you are.
 But you, on the other hand, don’t think too highly of yourself.
 How do someone who doesn’t believe they are worthy of love trust that another will love them?

 Your mind can’t comprehend why someone would love a defective person like you.
 Whenever your partner compliments you or does something for you out of love, you will naturally be doubting if they are genuine or not.
 You will constantly seek confirmation from your partner or the things they do.
 What you end up finding though is “evidence” that he or she doesn’t love you.